rabihchamas/DCLS-GradCAM-Eval/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any questions or inquiries, please contact Rabih Chamas at [rabih.chamas@lis-lab.fr](mailto:rabih.chamas@lis-lab.fr).
+For any questions or inquiries, please contact Rabih Chamas at [rabihchamas2@gmail.com](mailto:rabihchamas2@gmail.com).

 ## References
 - [DCLS: Dilated Convolution with Learnable Spacing](https://arxiv.org/abs/2112.03740)